-Real vectors \textbf{A} and \textbf{B}, which characterize the spin, transform under a Lorentz-transformation as \textbf{H} and \textbf{E} (magnetic and electric field strength), $[\textbf{SF}]$ denotes the vector product and $\alpha$ after next steps was explained to be the ratio between magnetic and rotational momenta.
+The real vectors \textbf{A} and \textbf{B}, which characterize the spin, transform under a Lorentz transformation in the same way as \textbf{H} and \textbf{E} (the magnetic and electric field strengths); $[\textbf{SF}]$ denotes the vector product, and the constant~$\alpha$, as shown below, turns out to be the ratio of the magnetic moment to the angular momentum.